 The instructions with each individual pen must be followed for loading the cartridge, attaching the needle and administering the insulin injection.

-KwikPen, Junior KwikPen and Tempo Pen
+KwikPen and Junior KwikPen

 Before using the pre-filled pen the user manual included in the package leaflet must be read carefully.
 The pre-filled pen has to be used as recommended in the user manual.